The Sacramento Bee

+The Sacramento Bee is a daily newspaper published in Sacramento, California, in the United States.
+The paper was founded in 1857 is distributed in the upper Sacramento Valley.
 The Bee is the flagship of the nationwide McClatchy Company.
 Its "Scoopy Bee" mascot, created by Walt Disney in 1943, has been used by all three Bee newspapers (in Sacramento, Modesto, and Fresno).